MarkD833/Digitalker-Digital-Voice-Selection-Software/README.md

 # A set of ROMs with all the words in the the DVSS library

 I've created a set of 5x 16Kbyte ROMs that hold all the words and sounds that are supplied with DVSS.
-They are in the ROM folder called DVSSROM1.ROM, DVSSROM2.ROM, DVSSROM3.ROM, DVSSROM4.ROM and DVSSROM5.ROM.
-The index to the ROMs is in ROMINDX.md.
+Look for them in the ROMs folder.

 Have fun!